mpdcampbell/selfhosted-services/README.md

 ### Traefik-geo-ipwhitelist
 - [Traefik-geo-ipwhitelist](https://github.com/mpdcampbell/traefik-geo-ipwhitelist#readme) creates and updates a geography based [ipwhitelist middleware](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/) for Traefik.
-- Basically, takes in a list of allowed locations, grabs the IP addresses that match those locations from a database, and makes an "allowed ips" list.
+- You define the countries, counties, cities you want to allow traffic from, it grabs the IP addresses that match those locations from a database, and makes an "allowed IPs" list.
 - Assigning this middleware to a service's router, Traefik will check that the IP address of any requests for that service are in the allowed list before passing them on, if not it is returned with a 403 code.
 - Useful for the services which can't be proxied through Cloudflare due to bandwidth (i.e. Jitsi).
+- Though I'm biased, I made this one.

+### Traefik-geoip-filter
+- [Traefik-geoip-filter](https://github.com/mpdcampbell/traefik-geoip-filter) is really just an improved version of traefik-geo-ipwhitelist above, as you can set a location blocklist or allowlist.
+- The way it works is a bit different though as it sets up a Nginx webserver and uses this as a AuthServer that you can assign toto a service router using the [forwarAuth middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/).
+- I think it's great, but I also made it.

 ### Jitsi
 - [Jitsi](https://github.com/jitsi/jitsi-meet#readme) is a full featured video conferencing platform.
 Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.